Jukgei/Finite-Element-Method/README.md

 </p>

 A Finite Element Method (FEM) implemented in [Taichi Lang](https://github.com/taichi-dev/taichi) that supports both 2D and 3D simulations.
 The FEM implementation includes support for both explicit and implicit integer methods.
+Have fun!

 ## Feature